profprogrammeur/OCR-5-e-commerce/README.md

 ORINOCO

-This is the front end server for Project 5 of the Junior Web Developer path.
+This is the frontend for Project 5 of the  Web Developer path.

 Installation
 Clone this repo.